Action of 13 September 1810: Background

-In 1808, both the British Royal Navy and the French Navy despatched frigate squadrons to the Indian Ocean.
+In 1808, both the Royal Navy and the French Imperial Navy despatched frigate squadrons to the Indian Ocean.
 The French, led by Commodore Jacques Hamelin, were ordered to disrupt British trade in the region, particularly targeting the large East Indiamen that carried millions of pounds worth of goods between Britain and her Empire.
-The British force under Commodore Josias Rowley was tasked with the blockade and eventual capture of the two well defended island bases of the French, Île Bonaparte and Isle de France.
-At the action of 31 May 1809, a French frigate named Caroline captured two East Indiamen, sheltering with her prizes at Saint Paul on Île Bonaparte.
+The British force under Commodore Josias Rowley was tasked with the blockade and eventual capture of the two well defended island bases of the French, Isle Bonaparte and Isle de France.
+At the action of 31 May 1809, a French frigate named Caroline captured two East Indiamen, sheltering with her prizes at Saint Paul on Isle Bonaparte.
 In his first major operation against the islands, Rowley landed soldiers behind the defences of the harbour and sent his ships into the bay, seizing the town and the shipping in the harbour, including Caroline.
 One of Rowley's captains who had performed well in this engagement was Robert Corbet of HMS Nereide.
 Refitting the Caroline as a British warship and renaming her HMS Bourbonaise, Rowley placed Corbet in command and sent him to Britain with despatches.

 Over the following year, the French continued to attack British trade convoys, achieving important victories at the action of 18 November 1809 and the action of 3 July 1810, where they captured another five East Indiamen as well as numerous smaller merchant ships and a large Portuguese frigate.
-Rowley too was active, commanding the successful Invasion of Île Bonaparte in July and renaming the island Île Bourbon, basing his squadron at Saint Paul on the island's eastern shore.
+Rowley too was active, commanding the successful invasion of Isle Bonaparte in July and renaming the island Isle Bourbon, basing his squadron at Saint Paul on the island's eastern shore.
 From this base, Rowley's ships were ideally positioned to begin a close blockade of Isle de France, led initially by Captain Samuel Pym in HMS Sirius.
 Pym sought to reduce French movement by seizing a number of fortified offshore islands, starting with Île de la Passe off Grand Port.
 The island was captured, but when a French squadron broke through the British blockade and took shelter in Grand Port, Pym resolved to attack them.
 The ensuing Battle of Grand Port was a disaster for Rowley's squadron, as Pym led four of Rowley's five frigates into the bay without adequately assessing the channel through the coral reefs that sheltered the harbour.
 As a result, two frigates grounded out of range of the enemy and the remaining two were outnumbered in confined waters.
 In a complicated battle lasting several days, two of Pym's frigates were captured and two more had to be scuttled, with their entire crews made prisoner.
 Rowley's reinforcements arrived too late, and the British commodore was chased back to Saint Denis by Hamelin's flagship.